About Surgical Weight Loss Options

 Preparing Yourself for Surgery

-Whether your procedure is done using minimally invasive techniques or through open surgery, prepare yourself as you would for other major surgeries.
-The best preparation is to understand the risks and potential benefits and to closely follow your doctor's instructions.
+The majority of our procedures are done using minimally invasive techniques.
+The best preparation is to understand the risks and benefits and to closely follow your doctor's instructions.

 To mentally prepare yourself: